wbreeze/OAuthClientSetup/README.md

 then select SystemConfiguration.framework from the popup dialog and click "Add."

-Also when you set up your project, you must have `#import <SystemConfiguration/SystemConfiguration.h>` within your <ProjectName>-Prefix.pch file.
+Also when you set up your project, you must have `#import <SystemConfiguration/SystemConfiguration.h>` within your ProjectName-Prefix.pch file.
 Look at this project's OAuthClientSetup-Prefix.pch within the Supporting Files directory.
 It has the following:

 ```